PavPavv/my_programming_bookmarks/md/backend/http.md

 Clients can use OPTIONS to determine a server’s capabilities before interacting with the server, making it easier to interoperate with proxies and servers of different feature levels.

 ## Caching

+Web caches are HTTP devices that automatically keep copies of popular documents.
+Even if bandwidth isn’t a problem, distance might be.
+Every network router adds delays to Internet traffic.
+In reality, signals travel at somewhat less than the speed of light, so distance delays are even worse.

+When a cache needs to revalidate a cached copy, it sends a small revalidation request to the origin server.
+If the content hasn’t changed, the server responds with a tiny
+304 Not Modified response.
+HTTP gives us a few tools to revalidate cached objects, but the most popular is the **If-Modified-Since** header.
+If the server object has been deleted, the server sends back a 404 Not Found response, and the cache deletes its copy.

+Unfortunately, HTTP provides no way for a client to tell if a response was a cache hit or an origin server access.
+In both cases, the response code will be 200 OK, indicating that the response has a body.
+Some commercial proxy caches attach additional information to Via headers to describe what happened in the cache.
+One way that a client can usually detect if the response came from a cache is to use the Date header.
+By comparing the value of the Date header in the response to the current time, a client can often detect a cached response by its older date value.
+Another way a client can detect a cached response is the Age header, which tells how old the response is.

+Public caches are special, shared proxy servers called caching proxy servers or, more commonly, proxy caches.

+### Cache Meshes, Content Routing, and Peering